Amulya-coder/Java_rest_api/README.md

         return serverService.addServer(server);
     }
 ```
+<b>Server is added</b>
 ![create_server](https://user-images.githubusercontent.com/66437295/228340951-c348bdb6-970b-481a-a17b-076f66d7d3c4.jpg)

-- <h3> Get Servers </h3>
+### 2. Get Servers
 ### Get request to /getServers
-When this endpoint is hit in postman, the getAllServers() method is invoked.
+When this endpoint is hit in postman, the getAllServers() method is invoked in ServerService class.
 This method returns a list of Server objects that are retrieved from the system through the serverService.getAllServers() method call.

 ```
 @GetMapping("/getServers")